Preparation Strategy

 You should say:

-Introduction: A piece of technology that has greatly improved my life is my smartphone.
-I use it every day to communicate, organize tasks, and access information instantly, which makes my life much more convenient.
+A piece of technology that has greatly improved my life is my smartphone.
+I use it every day to communicate, organise tasks, and access information instantly, which makes my life much more convenient.

-Main points: It helps me stay in touch with family and friends no matter where they are, and I use calendar apps and reminders to manage my schedule efficiently.
+It helps me stay in touch with family and friends no matter where they are, and I use calendar apps and reminders to manage my schedule efficiently.
 I can read news, learn languages, and even pay bills online.
-While traveling, maps and translation apps are extremely useful.
+While travelling, maps and translation apps are extremely useful.
 Overall, it saves me time and reduces stress.

-Conclusion: I feel this device has become essential for modern life.
-It allows me to stay connected, organized, and informed.
+I feel this device has become essential for modern life.
+It allows me to stay connected, organised, and informed.
 Without it, I would probably struggle to handle daily responsibilities efficiently.
 Technology like this demonstrates how a small device can significantly improve our daily lives.

 • "A piece of technology that has greatly improved my life…"